-David Alexander Rahbee conducts the University of Washington Symphony and horn players from the Seattle Symphony Orchestra (including principal horn and School of Music faculty artist Jeffrey Fair) in a program of music Beethoven, Schumann, and Dvorak.
+David Alexander Rahbee conducts the University of Washington Symphony and horn players from the Seattle Symphony Orchestra (including principal horn and School of Music faculty artist Jeffrey Fair) in a program of music by Beethoven, Schumann, and Dvorak.

 Beethoven: Symphony No.8 in F Major, Op.
 93